Making your product measurable is one of the most important things to make your product successful.

-If an aspect of your business is invisible, then you simply don’t know how much it contributes to your success.
+If an aspect of your business is invisible, you don’t know how much it contributes to your success.

 The business will focus on what it can measure to improve its performance.
-For a digital product it is therefore critical to measure the right metrics that drive the success of the product and as a consequence the business.
+For a digital product, it is therefore critical to measure the right metrics that drive the product's success and, as a consequence, the business.

 KPI stands for Key Performance Indicator.
 A KPI is a metric that measures how your business is performing.

-In a digital product a good KPI measures an aspect of the product that is significantly contributing to the success of your business.
+In a digital product, a good KPI measures an aspect of the product that is significantly contributing to the success of your business.
 A KPI does not have to be directly related to how you get revenue from your product, but often it will be.
-KPIs are used to enable a businesses to make better decisions and the same applies to digital product KPIs.
+KPIs are used to enable businesses to make better decisions, and the same applies to digital product KPIs.